 Potassium levels too high or too low – disrupts the electrical signals in the heart and upsets its rhythm.
 This also covers other electrolytes like calcium and sodium, all of which should be normalised during the resuscitation attempt.

 Cardiac arrest due to a specific poison or drug overdose.
+Rare in hospital, but does include overdoses of prescribed medications given in error.

 This is a rare form of collapsed lung in which pressure builds up outside the lung but inside the chest cavity, compressing the lungs and heart and rendering it unable to refill after contracting, preventing it from effectively pumping blood around the body.

 The heart sits in a rigid bag called the pericardial sac.
-If blood or another fluid rapidly accumulates in this sac, then it compresses the heart itself, preventing the heart from refilling and causing it to stop beating.
+If blood or another fluid rapidly accumulates in this sac, then it compresses the heart itself, preventing the heart from refilling properly and causing it to stop beating.

 A blood clot, either in the lung or one of the major vessels to the heart, causing a blockage to blood flow and a lack of oxygen supply to the heart muscle, resulting in cardiac arrest.